Neil McBride's HiFi Pages

 Added Feb 2006: This web site is constructed using text from

-old emails and newsgroup articles that I wrote in the early-mid 1990s.
+old emails and newsgroup articles from early-mid 1990s.

-I threw the site together one day about 10 years ago in
+I threw the site together one day (in about 1995) in

 a very low tech way.
-Since then I have added updates here and there,
+Apart from a few updates here and there, between 1995-2001,

 And it is still as retro as ever!

-pages still appear to be useful to people, based
+That said, the pages still appear to be useful to some people,

 I think the reason they have been popular over the years, is that they

 encouraged people to have a bit of fun tweaking some old Naim preamps,

 so getting (in my opinion) a high level of performance out of them